digitalis75/Usercentric-Project-Monkees/README.md

 #### Existing Features

 * A User-friendly navigation between the pages.
+* Collapsible button in navigation bar for mobile screen.
   Navigation bar at the top of the page with the links to the pages.
 Also navigation links included in the Footer:
   * Home - a link to the index.html page;
   * Band - a link to the band.html page, with an information about band;